reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 Most of the time we start small using the MVC pattern because thats what we learned in school -- minimalistic approach following SOLID, DRY and KISS principles.
 Then it will slowly grow into a huge in-house framework.

-MVC is not a silver bullet in codebase design.
-You might also heard of other things like DDD and Clean Architecture.
-Still not a silver bullet to solve our problems.

 - MVC isn’t a one-size-fits-all solution for codebase design.
 - DDD and Clean Architecture is good for enterprise projects.
 I'm a fan of DDD, but the way the internet articles describe it makes it seems like an over-engineered solution for everything.